thecarp/dactyl-keyboard/doc/options-main.md

 If `true`, mirror the main body, producing one version for the right hand and another for the left.
 The two halves will be almost identical: Only chiral parts, such as threaded holes, are exempt from mirroring with `main-body` → `reflect`.

 You can use this option to make a ‘split’ keyboard, though the two halves are typically connected by a signalling cable, by a rigid `central-housing`, or by one or more rods anchored to some feature such as `rear-housing` or `back-plate`.

-### Parameter <a id="main-body-key-mount-thickness">`key-mount-thickness`</a>

-The thickness in mm of each switch key mounting plate.

-### Parameter <a id="main-body-key-mount-corner-margin">`key-mount-corner-margin`</a>

-The thickness in mm of an imaginary “post” at each corner of each key mount.
-Copies of such posts project from the key mounts to form the main walls of the case.

-`key-mount-thickness` is similarly the height of each post.

-### Parameter <a id="main-body-web-thickness">`web-thickness`</a>

-The thickness in mm of the webbing between switch key mounting plates, and of the rear housing’s walls and roof.

 ### Section <a id="main-body-rear-housing">`rear-housing`</a>